Kashrut

 Pesach Wine

 Most kosher wines are certified kosher for Passover.
+Passover certified wines can only use Passover certified yeasts and enzymes and may not use any corn sweeteners.
 Chazal teach that it is preferable to use red wine at the Seder since it is reminiscent of dam korban Pesach and dam milah (the blood of the Pesach sacrifice and the blood of a brit milah).
-Non-mevushal (boiled) and unsweetened wine are also preferable since such wine is considered fit for sacramental use, or in Talmudic terms, ra’oyi lemizbayach.
+Non-mevushal (uncooked) and unsweetened wine are also preferable since such wine is considered fit for sacramental use, or in Talmudic terms, ra’oyi lemizbayach.
 Rema states, however, that if one has white wine that happens to be of superior quality than red, it is better to use that on Pesach.

 The Process